 3.5.1 Introduction

 The function of the PC board is mainly the control of the Video hardware and to interface the peripheral equipment (i.e. remote controller) with the Video hardware.

-Two types of MTPC boards can be used:
+One type of MTPC board can be used: